 Generally, you can add someone to your policy who has a driver's license, regularly uses your vehicle and lives at your address.
-In some cases, you can add drivers who don't live with you, but this varies based on your insurer and location.
+Most insurance providers require policyholders to add household members when you first sign up for insurance.
+Sometimes, you can add drivers who don't live with you, but this varies based on your insurer and location.

 If someone else uses your car regularly, has a license and lives at your legal address, you can usually add them as a second driver to your car insurance policy.

-When you add a second driver to your car insurance policy, you both are covered without having to pay for two full-priced policies.
+When you add a second driver to your car insurance policy, your insurance covers you both without having to pay for two full-priced plans.

 If you add a more experienced driver, your rates may decrease, while adding a younger driver can increase your premiums.

 What Does Adding a Driver to Your Insurance Mean?

 Adding another driver to your car insurance, known as a "listed driver," provides coverage whenever they drive your vehicle.
 A listed driver can be any licensed person living with you, regardless of your relationship.

 If you share your vehicle with someone in your household, including them on your insurance is a wise financial decision.
 It ensures financial protection for you and your loved ones in the event of an accident without the need for two separate full-priced policies.

 If you share your car with someone else, you may want to think about adding them to your car insurance policy.
 Typically, you can add drivers that live with you, such as your spouse, roommate or child.